ianfromdover/ianfromdover/howToSetUpWindows.md

     cp vimrc.txt ~/_vimrc
     ```

-    iv. remove the colour settings line
+    iv. remove the colour settings line because powershell is ugly

+    ```vim
+    set t_Co=256
+    ```

     v. ?? find out how to set the powershell colour properties

     vi. place the powershell profile in its directory

-    If you only want this user to have this powershell profile, save under
+    If you only want this user to have this powershell profile, save it under the path returned by this command

     ```powershell
-    - echo $profile
+    echo $profile
     ```
-    If you want all users to use it, save under
+    If you want all users to use it, save it under this path instead

     ```powershell
-    - echo $PsHome
+    echo $PsHome
     ```

     vii.
 Remember to edit the cd functions

 6. If authorised, use PowerToys to remap the win, alt and ctrl keys to resemble MacOS.

+7. Set up complete!